 I will never forget that map.
 It might actually be one of the oldest memories I have.
 My grandparents lived on Mt.
 Hood outside of Zig Zag, Oregon.
 When I visited their house as a child, the room where my brother and I would stay had a map of the world that covered the entire wall.
 I spent hours staring at it.
 Looking at the world with an open mind and curious imagination.
 It made me want to see the world.

 I really love the old ones, and that's the main reason we sell them.
-I love the inconsistencies, yet I am amazed how accurate they are given the limited technology the makers possessed.
-Beyond the maps themselves I love that the people that created made them were really just out on epic adventures making notes as they explored the wild world around them.
-I love that they are borrowed and iterated them over hundreds of years.
-I find it even more interesting when entire swaths of the maps are left blank because they just didn't know what was there.
-They instill a natural desire to go to that uncharted territory and see what's there (and what isn't there) for yourself.
+I love the inconsistencies, yet I am amazed at how accurate they are given the limited technology the makers possessed.
+Beyond the maps themselves, I love that the people who created them were really just out on epic adventures, making notes as they explored the wild world around them.
+I love that they borrowed from older ones and iterated them over hundreds of years.
+I find it even more interesting when entire swaths of the maps are left blank because they didn't know what was there.
+They instill a natural desire to go to that uncharted territory and see what's there (and isn't there) for yourself.

-I started Vitali Map Company so that I could share the maps I have found and hopefully inspire others to do the same.
-I truly believe these old maps are stories for your walls.
+I started Vitali Map Company to share the maps I have found and hopefully inspire others to do the same.
+I truly believe these old maps are stories for our walls.

 Check out our latest collection of archival map prints here.
 And for more stories like this sign-up for our latest updates below.